 The Nixeus EDG 34 is a decent mixed usage monitor.
 With a 34 inch screen, there's plenty of screen space for productive work, and it gets bright enough for most rooms.
 The incredibly low input lag, good response time, and 144Hz refresh rate will please most gamers, but you'll need a DP connection to use VRR technology.
 It has a good contrast ratio, so blacks look black in dark rooms, making it a good TV for watching movies.
 Unfortunately, the poor ergonomics and inadequate viewing angles make it hard to share work with your co-workers.

 The Nixeus EDG 34 is a decent office monitor.
-The 34 inch screen is great for opening multiple windows at once, but with sub-par viewing angles, you won't be able to share your work with your co-workers.
+The 34 inch screen is great for opening multiple windows at once, but with sub-par viewing angles, you can't share your work with your co-workers.
 Plus, the ergonomics are bad and the stand doesn't allow many adjustments.
 On the upside, the monitor can get bright enough to combat glare in most rooms, and it has acceptable reflection handling as well.

 The Nixeus EDG 34 is a good gaming monitor.
 It supports FreeSync variable refresh rate technology to ensure a nearly tear-free gaming experience, but only with a DP connection.
 The response time is good, with little motion blur, but there's no black frame insertion (BFI) feature to help reduce motion blur.
 The input lag is incredibly low, but it's higher when playing at 60Hz.
 A great contrast ratio means dark scenes in games look good in dark rooms.